top of page

 So if you felt drawn to a girl in high school but dismissed it because “I just want to be her”… congratulations, you’re not weird, you were conditioned to misread the signs.

-Signs You Might Be Experiencing Attraction (Not Just Admiration)
+Signs You Might Be Experiencing Attraction vs. Admiration

 You don’t need a sexuality label right this second.
 But let’s get honest about patterns.